Northern Ireland Football League: Intermediate

 Clubs in these leagues may only gain promotion to the Championship if they win their respective league championship and meet the necessary criteria.
 In the event that more than one league champion meets the criteria, only one will be promoted, to be decided by a play-off or series of play-offs.
+In 2023 the Northern Ireland Intermediate League announced that it would cease to exist due to a number of clubs deciding to join other regional leagues within the league system, thus leaving three regional leagues below the Premier Intermediate League.

 In 2013, the Northern Ireland Football League assumed responsibility from the IFA for the Championship, which became two intermediate divisions of the NIFL and was renamed as the NIFL Championship.

 In 2016, Championship 1 acquired senior status and Championship 2 was renamed as the Premier Intermediate League, thus succeeding the Championship as the top intermediate league in Northern Ireland.

-2022–23 membership
+2024-25 membership

-Listed below are the 36 member clubs for the 2022–23 season.
+Listed below are the 38 member clubs for the 2024–25 season.